All Episodes

 He's one man.

-He's one important man who who has a reputation for being truthful, for being honest, and for being conservative.
+He's one important man who has a reputation for being truthful, for being honest, and for being conservative.

-Well, how about the well if for every Tom Coburn, I can find you fifty truthful, reliable conservatives who have nothing good things to say about him.
+I can find you 50 truthful, reliable conservatives who have nothing good things to say about him.

-I mean, that that's a losing argument.
+I mean, that's a losing argument.

-You found one guy, yay, maybe two guys, maybe three, maybe six.
+Maybe two guys, maybe three, maybe six, yay.

 And that is having the first lady of the United States as a homewrecker.

-Could you imagine that she'll be the first homebreaker who's the first lady of the United States?
+She'll be the first homewrecker who's the first lady in the United States.

-Could I mean could you tolerate that?
+I mean, could you tolerate that?

 Could you deal with that?

-It's a big if.
+I mean, boy, it's a big if.

 However, what you described may be the reason.